 From May 8, 2006 to June 17, 2010 I worked as a programmer in Dallas, Texas.
 As of the summer of 2010, over a year of planning fell into place to allow me to go back to school to follow my passion: studying the Bible, Judaism, and the cultural context in which the Bible was written.

 From 2010 to 2013 I was a full time graduate student at Abilene Christian University Graduate School of Theology, an adjunct computer science professor, and I worked under Dr. Jeff Childers as his Graduate Assistant.
 I pursued two degrees there: Master of Divinity and an M.A. in Old Testament.
 I graduated in the Summer of 2014.

 I was hired to be a full time faculty member at ACU in the Computer Science department starting in the Fall of 2013.
-As of Fall 2015 I am a Ph.D. student in Computer Science at Nova Southeastern University, hoping to graduate in 2020.
+As of Fall 2015 I am a Ph.D. student in Computer Science at Nova Southeastern University, hoping to graduate in the summer of 2018.
 I am still teaching at ACU during this time.